cschlaffner/PROTzilla2/dev-guide.md

 The number corresponds to the issue ID.

 ### the runner
-PROTzilla can be used not only in the browser but also from the command line without a graphical user interface.
+PROTzilla can be used not only in the browser but also from the **command line** without a graphical user interface.
 The runner is a practical tool for this.
 It can execute an entire workflow without further user input.
 In the future, the runner should also be executable from the browser.
 This way, as soon as researchers created a workflow with the analysis they want to perform, they can get their results for multiple datasets with less effort.
-PROTzilla is thus intended to be an independent package that also works independently of Django.
+PROTzilla is thus intended to be an **independent python package** that also works independently of UI and Django.
 > [!NOTE]
 > think about whether new features should be implemented in the `protzilla` or `ui` folder.